felagund/gpt_scripts/README.md

   -sg SECTION_GROUPS, --section_groups SECTION_GROUPS
                         Input section groups, defaults to "section_groups.txt" placed in the working directory -o OUTPUT, --output OUTPUT
                         Output directory, defaults to "GPX Files (For Locus Map app)" placed in the working directory; which it creates anew with every run, when different custom output directory is specified, no clearing takes place unless explicitly asked
   --delete_previous_custom_output
-                        If custom output directory specified, it will get deleted if this optino is used
+                        If custom output directory specified, it will get deleted if this option is used

 ```

 # connect_tracks.py #